BigNoid/script.skinshortcuts/README.txt

 -------------------------

 Features intended for next stable release (0.4.0):
-- Easy skin option to force Settings in menu
 - Large code cleanup - fix cases of multiple uses of same code, clearer separation of different groupings of functions
 - Auto-upgrade on Helix to new PVR options including new radio menu